mathix420/42-utilities/README.md

 ```
 ### Usage

-Just execute this command and follow instructions `mf-gen`.
+Just execute this command in your project folder and follow instructions `mf-gen`.

 Or execute this single line command :
 ```bash
 mf-gen <executable_and_header_name> <srcs_folder> <header_folder>
 ```
+## proto-list
+List all prototypes with the given number of tabs

+### Usage

+Just execute this command in your srcs folder and follow instructions `python3 proto-list.py`.